 4. Goblet Squat

-The initial step to loading the squat pattern is the goblet squat, which loads the lifter anteriorly (which is typically easier for most beginners) without having to worry about the front rack position that comes with more advanced exercises like the front squat.
+The initial step to loading the squat pattern is the goblet squat, which loads the lifter anteriorly (typically easier for most beginners) without worrying about the front rack position that comes with more advanced exercises like the front squat.

 - Hold a dumbbell or kettlebell against the chest with wrists in a neutral position

-- Standing with feet hip width apart or wider
+- Stand with feet hip-width apart or wider

 - Maintain a neutral spine by resisting back arching or rounding

-- Aim to squat to parallel or slightly lower without compromising the neutral spine position
+- Aim to squat parallel or slightly lower without compromising the neutral spine position

-- Once adequate depth is attained, push through the floor with the legs to initiate the ascent
+- Once full depth is attained, push through the floor with the legs to initiate the ascent

 - Finish the squat by returning the hips and knees to a stacked position under the shoulders

-The split squat is an intermediate level unilateral squat variation that we can use in our programming to build unilateral strength, and to challenge the stabilizing muscles.
+The split squat is an intermediate-level unilateral squat variation that we can use in our workouts to build unilateral strength and ankle mobility and to challenge the stabilizing muscles.

 - Step one foot directly forward and the other foot directly backward – this is the start position

-- Bend both legs at the knee until the back knee lightly touches the ground, or hovers just above it
+- Bend both legs at the knee until the back knee hovers just above the ground

-- The knees should be around 90 degrees in the bottom of the split squat; if not, adjust the feet accordingly
+- The knees should be around 90 degrees at the bottom of the split squat

 - Once proper depth has been achieved, push through the front leg to return to the start position